Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: Introduction

-As the simplest quantum probe, a single qubit (refereed to as a two-level system) to estimate parameters of a quantum reservoir has attracted significant attention~\cite{Chu2020,Wolski2020, Porras2017,Shi2020,Blondeau2021,Ai2021,Zheng2022,Xu2023,Saito2023}.
-It is well-known that the relaxation timescales are much longer than the dephasing timescales in the qubit decoherence process~\cite{Breuer2007,Zwerger1987}.
-Therefore, if the parameter estimation time is relatively short, it is reasonable that employing pure dephasing model to describe the interaction between the qubit probe and the reservoir in the estimation process.
-As a matter of fact, the pure dephasing model has been widely applied to detect various properties of reservoirs such as measuring ultra-low temperatures~\cite{Mitchison2020,Razavian2019,Francesca2020,Candeloro2021,Yuan2023}, probing the cutoff frequency of Ohmic reservoirs~\cite{Benedetti2018,Sehdaran2019,Bahrampour2019,Tan2022,Ather2021}, estimating various coupling strengthes~\cite{Tan2022,Ather2021,Tan2020}, and detecting the non-Markovian properties~\cite{Haikka2011,Haikka2013,Yuan2017}.
+A single qubit (a two-level system) is the most straightforward quantum probe for estimating parameters of a quantum reservoir, attracting much attention in recent research~\cite{Chu2020,Wolski2020, Porras2017,Shi2020,Blondeau2021,Ai2021,Zheng2022,Xu2023,Saito2023}.
+If there is no energy exchange between the qubit and its reservoir, namely, the Hamiltonian of the qubit commutes with the interaction Hamiltonian between the qubit and its reservoir, the dynamical behavior of the qubit can be described by the pure dephasing model~\cite{Breuer2007,Zwerger1987}.
+The pure dephasing model, which is exactly solvable, has been widely applied to detect various properties of reservoirs such as measuring ultra-low temperatures~\cite{Mitchison2020,Razavian2019,Francesca2020,Candeloro2021,Yuan2023}, probing the cutoff frequency of Ohmic reservoirs~\cite{Benedetti2018,Sehdaran2019,Bahrampour2019,Tan2022,Ather2021}, estimating various coupling strengthes~\cite{Tan2022,Ather2021,Tan2020}, and detecting the non-Markovian properties~\cite{Haikka2011,Haikka2013,Yuan2017}.
 The interaction Hamiltonian in the dephasing model of a single qubit is usually taken to be~\cite{Breuer2007}

-where $\hat{\sigma}_{z}=|1\rangle\langle1|-|0\rangle\langle0|$ is the Pauli operator with $|1\rangle$ ($|0\rangle$) being upper (lower) energy level of the qubit probe, $\hat{b}_{\mathbf{k}}(\hat{b}_{\mathbf{k}}^{\dag})$ represents bosonic annihilation (creation) operator for the $k$-th reservoir mode and $g_{\mathbf{k}}$ is coupling strength.
-It should be stressed that the coupling form in Eq.~(\ref{intham0}) has antisymmetry, with the qubit in the lower energy level having an opposite coupling strength with each mode of the reservoir compared to the qubit in the upper energy level.
-We notice that this antisymmetric coupling only allows the reservoir's parameter information to be encoded into the qubit's decay factor, resulting in a degradation of sensing precision over time during extended encoding~\cite{Cappellaro2017}.
+where $\hat{\sigma}_{z}=|1\rangle\langle1|-|0\rangle\langle0|$ is the Pauli operator with $|1\rangle$ ($|0\rangle$) being upper (lower) energy level of the qubit probe, $\hat{b}_{\mathbf{k}}(\hat{b}_{\mathbf{k}}^{\dag})$ represents bosonic annihilation (creation) operator for the $k$-th reservoir mode and $g_{\mathbf{k}}$ is the coupling strength.
+It should be stressed that the coupling form in Eq.~(\ref{intham0}) has antisymmetry, meaning that the qubit in the lower energy level $|0\rangle$ has an opposite coupling strength with each mode of the reservoir as compared to the qubit in the upper energy level $|1\rangle$.
+We notice that this antisymmetry coupling (AC) only allows the reservoir's parameter information to be encoded into the qubit's decay factor, resulting in a degradation of sensing precision over time during extended encoding~\cite{Cappellaro2017}.